fiskaltrust/rollout-doc/middleware/README.md

 The fiskaltrust.Middleware processes the request and sends back a response containing important receipt data, including the required signatures.
-If successful, these signatures are printed on the receipt by the POSSystem.
+If successful, these signatures are printed on the receipt by the POS-System.

 ### Check connection with the fiskaltrust.Cloud